tihomir-kit/tkit.dev/content/blog/2011/07/07/filtering-and-removing-multiple-elements-from-a-list-in-python/index.md

 ---
-title: Removing multiple elements from a list in Python
+title: Filtering and removing multiple elements from a list in Python
 date: "2011-09-11T00:00:00.000Z"
 description: How to remove multiple elements from a list in Python and not break the list while doing so?
 featuredImage: /assets/featured/python.jpg
 commentsUrl: https://github.com/pootzko/tkit.dev/issues/24
-tags: ["elements", "list", "python", "removal"]
+tags: ["elements", "list", "python", "removal", "mutation"]
 ---

 Let's say you need to filter a Python list and remove all elements that match a given criteria.
 If you wanted to remove a single element, you could just use `del list[i]` ([example](http://docs.python.org/py3k/tutorial/datastructures.html#the-del-statement)).
 But if you wanted to remove multiple elements this might be a problem since you would be modifying and iterating over the list at the same time (keeping track of list indexes can become very confusing, very fast).